Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: The model

 The Lagrangian of our model can be written as:

 where

+Here we assume the mass of $\Delta$ to be super heavy as we need to explain the small neutrino masses(see Sec.\ref{neutino mass})\,\cite{Ma:1998dx}.
+Therefore $\Delta$ does not play any role in the low energy phenomenology.
+The necessary and sufficient conditions for the vacuum stability of the potential are~\citep{Kannike:2012pe,Arhrib:2011uy}:

-As discussed above, the masses of heavy triplet scalar: $M_{\Delta} >> M_W$.
-The vacuum expectation value (vev) of the SM-Higgs induces a non-zero vev to $\phi$ due to trilinear term $\rho_{1}\phi (H^{\dagger}H)$ as given in Eq.\,\ref{potential}.
-However, we assume that $\langle \phi \rangle =u << v$, where $v$ is the SM-Higgs vev.
-We set it to zero ({\it i.e.}, $\langle \phi \rangle=0$), as it is not affect the discussion in the following sections.
-Further details of SM-Higgs and $\phi$ mixing we refer to the ref.\,\cite{Narendra:2018vfw}.
+We assume $M_\phi^2$ to be positive, so that $\phi$ does not acquire any direct vev.
+However, the electroweak phase transition induces a non-zero vev to $\phi$ due to the trilinear term $\rho_{1}\phi (H^{\dagger}H)$ as given in Eq.\,\ref{potential}.
+We assume that $\langle \phi \rangle =u << v$, where $v$ is the SM-Higgs vev.
+The quantum fluctuation of these fields around the minimum can be given as: